When treating 8 acres with a weed killer dosage of 0.5 pounds a.i. in 50 gallons of water per acre, how much weed killer is needed?

 Prepare for the New Jersey Pesticide Core Applicator Test.
 Study with multiple choice questions, hints, and detailed explanations.
 Ace your exam with confidence!

-Now, we know that the application is made in a total volume of 50 gallons of water per acre.
-For 8 acres, the total volume of water used is:
+Next, you need to consider the volume of water used.
+The dosage indicates that 50 gallons of water is used per acre.
+For 8 acres, the total volume of water would be:

 Subscribe